srobo/ops-manual/internal-structure/committee-membership.md

-# Committee formation, dissolution and membership
+# Committee formation and dissolution

 ### Eligibility